How to Meet People & Make Friends While Travelling Solo

 You also discover that many solo travellers are just as anxious as you when it comes to putting themselves out there to find connection and make friends.

-In this article, I highlight 5 of my top ways to meet people and make friends whilst travelling alone to prevent loneliness or homesickness.
+In this article, I highlight 5 of my top ways to make friends while travelling alone to prevent loneliness or homesickness.

 1) Stay in Hostels